 Specific HMRC guidance on remuneration paid to relatives and close friends is available at BIM47105.
 HMRC considers that where there is a non-trading purpose for the level of remuneration or it is determined based on the relationship with the director / owner then the wholly and exclusively test is not satisfied.

-Where remuneration paid to a relative or close friend is in excess of that paid to a third party
+Where remuneration paid to a relative or close friend is in excess of that

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 IntroductionSubsistence is the amount incurred as a consequence of business travel.
 Typically it relates to accommodation and meal costs incurred.
 These amounts are allowed because they are associated with the necessary travel.
 See the Travel expenses guidance note for more information of when

 Duty to prepare estate accountsThe Personal Representatives' (PRs) legal obligation to prepare accounts is set out in Section 25 of the Administration of Estates Act 1925.
 Their prescribed duties include:when required to do so by the Court, exhibit on oath in the Court a full inventory of the estate

 Universal credit is a non-taxable benefit that is administered by the Department of Work and Pensions (DWP) and is available throughout the UK.
 It is available to individuals on low incomes whether they are in work, unemployed or self-employed.
 It is designed as a replacement for several ‘legacy